GoGoKo699/Hopf-ansatz/README.md

 Lower cost or gap is better in all diagnostic summaries.

-To regenerate the plots locally, generate the datasets and run `plot_hopf.py`; see the sections below.
+To regenerate the real-Hopf plots locally, generate the datasets and run `plot_hopf.py`; see the sections below.
+The complex-Hopf script generates its CSV, diagnostics, and summary plot through one entry point.

 ## Requirements